MikaPS/HeartyFarty/README.md

 ## Asset credits
 1. All art assets were drawn by Segolen Plihon.
 2. All music assets were created by Zane Chaplin.

+* Full screen option works on both mobile and PC devices, however, it is not compatible with the Safari app on iPhones